worldassociation/world-association/README.md

 ## Mission

-The mission of the Association is to solve critical and pressing global challenges of human survival, development, and welfare.
+The mission of the Association is to solve humanity's critical and pressing global challenges.

 ## Projects